-(seperable) to dismiss from a job
+(separable) to dismiss from a job

-General Motors usually lays workers off just before Christmas so that the CEO can get a large bonus.
+General Motors usually lays workers off before Christmas so that the CEO can get a large bonus.

-(seperable) to not include
+(separable) to not include

 A margarita is not a margarita if you leave the tequila out.

-(seperable) to disappoint
+(separable) to disappoint

 The team let the coach down.

-(inseperable) to recline
+(inseparable) to recline

 I like to lie down in my hammock and read.

-(seperable) to elevate something
+(separable) to elevate something

 Max could not lift Mary up because she was too heavy.

-(inseperable) to stand in a line
+(inseparable) to stand in a line

 The prisoners had to line up before they could enter the dining hall.

-(seperable) to put in a row
+(separable) to put in a row

 Max likes to line up his dominos and then knock them down.

-(seperable) to lock the door so that someone can't leave
+(separable) to lock the door so that someone can't leave

 Mary was afraid that Max might flee, so she locked him in.

-(seperable) to lock the door so that someone can't enter
+(separable) to lock the door so that someone can't enter

 Jane locked Jack out of the bathroom because she wanted some privacy.

-(inseperable) to consider inferior
+(inseparable) to consider inferior

-(inseperable) to investigate
+(inseparable) to investigate

 The grand jury is looking into the allegations that bribes influenced the mayor's actions.

-(inseperable) to be careful; watchful; to protect someone's interests
+(inseparable) to be careful; watchful; to protect someone's interests

 Most politicians just look out for themselves and their wealthy constituents.
 They have little regard for the average person.

-(seperable) to inspect or examine (swiftly)
+(separable) to inspect or examine (swiftly)

-I looked over the contract this morning and everything seems fine.
+I looked over the contract this morning, and everything seems fine.

 Mary decided to look up her ex-boyfriend's phone number

-(seperable) to cut something off (a limb or branch of a tree)
+(separable) to cut something off (a limb or branch of a tree)